 Now that you are a woman scientist and work as such, successfully, what would you tell the little Nuria Pellicer who was still a school pupil?

 That school is the time to develop all skills almost equally and learn to respect others.
 That languages are very important.
-And that, if she wants, she can get to wherever her hope takes her.
+And that, if she wants, she can get to wherever her dreams take her.

 What do you ask from science?
 And society?